 The Blues Programme, Action for Children - gives students the support you need to understand how you’re feeling.
 It helps you to build resilience and reduces low mood, depression and anxiety.
 The Blues Programme work with schools on six week courses and you can find out more about their work on the Action for Children website.

 - The Reach4Wellbeing Team is part of Starting Well Service which is run by Worcestershire Health and Care NHS Trust.
 It promotes and supports emotional wellbeing for children and young people aged 5-19 years old.
 They offer short-term group support programmes for those experiencing emotional difficulties, specifically anxiety, low mood and self-harm.

 - Coping with exam stress - Preparing for exams can be stressful and you might have feelings of anxiety or worry.
 For tips on how to manage these feelings, visit Studentminds or childline advice for exam stress.

 - Mind offers 14 ways to beat exam stress on their website.

 - Mindfulness is the ability to be fully present in the moment without becoming overwhelmed by what’s going on around you.
 It can have many health benefits including reduce stress, lower blood pressure and more.
-For more information visit the mindfulness or Headspace website.
 Why not go on a Take Notice Mindfulness walk with our Wellbeing Officer Rachel with our YouTube video.